Hugius/FabiEngine3D/doc/markdown/GRAPHICS.md

 #### 3.2.1 General

-- Sky exposure is an effect that makes the sky very bright when not looking at it.
+- Sky exposure is an effect that makes the sky very bright if not looking at it.

 #### 3.2.2 Properties